cchauve/Callysto-Salish-Baskets/README.md

 <a href="https://www.youtube.com/watch?v=KgJJAVCxTm8" target="_blank">Project Demo </a>

+<a href="https://www.sfu.ca/math/news---events/news-list/2018-news-stories/New-Collaboration-with-the-Tlaamin-Nation.html" target="_blank">New Collaboration with the Tla'amin Nation</a>

 ### Demo Access

 To access a demo of these notebooks, please visit the <a href="https://mybinder.org/v2/gh/cchauve/Callysto-Salish-Baskets/master" target="_blank">following link</a>.